 Regions Bank has helped thousands of homeowners avoid foreclosure through a program called the Customer Assistance Program.
 This can provide a number of solutions to qualified applicants.
 Sign up for forbearance, repayment plans, and home loan modifications are all offered.
 More.

-Wachovia / Golden West/ Wells Fargo is helping up to 250,000 homeowners refinance their home loans and pay their mortgages.
+Wachovia / Golden West/ Wells Fargo is helping millions of homeowners refinance their home loans and pay their mortgages.
 Many are victims of predatory lending practices.
 If you have received an interest only loan, or an ARM that is resetting to higher rates, then this program may help.
 Continue with Mortgage help from Wachovia.

 Wells Fargo Loan Modification Program - They offer two main plans for homeowners.
 They include ProjectLifeline, which delays the foreclosure process, and also the Fast-Trac solution for adjustable rate mortgages.
 These two programs from Wells Fargo have helped thousands of homeowners.
 Benefits have included more time to pay your loan, and more affordable interest rates.
 More.